Safety profile in tardive dyskinesia

 • −0.1 for placebo

-f 40 mg data include doses of 40 mg and 50 mg; 80 mg data include doses of 75 mg and 80 mg.
+40 mg data includes doses of 40 mg and 50 mg; 80 mg data includes doses of 75 mg and 80 mg.

 Review results of the KINECT 4 study—a phase 3, long-term, open-label study evaluating the safety and tolerability of once-daily INGREZZA.4